 “The current Act is far too strict in its application and stops lawyers providing legal assistance to those who need it.

-"I look forward to the Bill being drawn from the Parliamentary biscuit tin.”
+“I look forward to the Bill being considered by Parliament in due course.”